joyaa46/Software-Project-5-Assignment-1/README.md

 This is my assignment

-I learned
+I learned.
-Repository initialization
+Repository initialization.
-Adding files to git
+Adding files to git.
-Commit
+Commit.
-Commit message
+Commit message.